IvanDLar/ADP/README.md

 - Up Key -> Move up
 - Down Key -> Move down

+### Modifications:

+    -Improved enemy AI
+    -Background color changed
+    -Enemies can be eaten

 ### Cannon

 #### Controls:

 - On Tap -> Change Bullet Speed

+### Modifications:

+    -Bullet speed increased
+    -Target speed increased
+    -Targets reaper on the other side when they reach the end of the screen

 ### Paint